csiu/shiny-server/bc_liquor_store/README.md

 **Work so far**

 In a class activity, we made a [Shiny app that lets us search for products from the BC Liquor Store based on price, alcohol type, and country](http://stat545-ubc.github.io/shiny01_activity.html#final-shiny-app-code).
-In the following "[Building Shiny apps](http://stat545-ubc.github.io/hw11_shiny.html)" homework, I will modify the app to explore sweetness.
+In the following "[Building Shiny apps](http://stat545-ubc.github.io/hw11_shiny.html)" homework, I will modify the app (available at [https://csiu.shinyapps.io/bc_liquor_store](https://csiu.shinyapps.io/bc_liquor_store)) to explore sweetness.

 **My drinking preferences**